Magnuson–Stevens Fishery Conservation and Management Act: Purpose

 Additionally, the law calls for reducing bycatch and establishing fishery information monitoring systems.

 Regulatory mechanisms

-Regional Fishery Management Councils are charged with developing and recommending fishery management plans, both to restore depleted stocks and manage healthy stocks.
+Eight Regional Fishery Management Councils are charged with developing and recommending fishery management plans, both to restore depleted stocks and manage healthy stocks.
 The National Marine Fisheries Service (NMFS) aids the Secretary of Commerce, who evaluates, approves, and implements the Councils' FMPs.
 Regional Fishery Management Council members are nominated by the governors of their respective states, and appointed by the Secretary of Commerce.
+The eight councils are the Western Pacific, North Pacific, Pacific, Gulf of Mexico, Caribbean, South Atlantic, Mid-Atlantic, and New England fisheries management councils.

 A FMP must specify the criteria which determine when a stock is overfished and the measures needed to rebuild it.
 Regional councils regulate fishers with mechanisms, including annual catch limits, individual catch limits, community development quotas, and others.
 The Marine Fish Conservation Network highlighted the most significant changes in the mechanisms utilized in a 2010 report: